sugarjs/rest-sugar/README.md

 * DELETE /&lt;api&gt;/&lt;id&gt; -&gt; Deletes the given resource.
 Returns an empty structure if successful.

-It is possible to emulate POST, PUT and DELETE via GET by using a query (ie. method=post).

 ## Middleware

 In case you want to use some authentication method (preferable!) or